 Evaluate allowing residential uses, with residential-supporting amenities and services, in non-residential zones.
 This could allow complementary uses, such as shopping housing and transit, to be reasonably near each other.

 Require that more affordable units, as required by the Inclusionary Housing Program, be constructed on the project site.
 An important Inclusionary Housing goal is to integrate affordable housing units into new market rate development throughout the city, but this is not currently being achieved.
 Cash-In-Lieu (CiL) is key part of the City’s Inclusionary Housing Program, which allows residential developers to pay an upfront cost rather than build affordable units on the project site.
 For various reasons, the CiL option is more financially attractive to developers than building the units onsite, but its use is leading to very little integration of affordable units into market rate developments.

-Require that CiL pay more to close the gap between an affordable unit and the actual cost of producing that unit.
+Require that CiL pay more to close the gap between an affordable unit and the actual cost of producing that unit (see Appendix A, Part IIB).
 The City uses CiL funds to leverage other sources of money to support the development of more affordable units; however, CiL does not nearly cover the entire cost gap of constructing an affordable unit offsite (the CiL requirement is 75% of the cost gap, which is determined by a complicated formula).